dknkim/Manuscript_alert/RAG_plan.md

 ### 🔹 Step 2: Fetch Recent PubMed Articles

-This is already in your GitHub codebase:
+This is already in our GitHub codebase:

 - Pull recent PubMed papers on relevant keywords
 - Extract: title, abstract, journal name